firecow/swarm-app/README.md

 ```

 ## Getting confused looking at the yaml?
-cow_swarm.yml is 100% explicit, no more optionals, no more short syntax.
+`cow_swarm.yml` is 100% explicit, no more optionals, no more short syntax.

-cow_swarm config isn't docker-compose or docker stack, but it does borrow the good parts.
+cow_swarm config isn't docker-compose or docker stack, but it does borrows the good parts.

+## Getting deployment errors tools could have found?
+`cow_swarm validate` will exit 1 on every little mistake you make.